Azure/azure-sdk-for-go/sdk/azidentity/TROUBLESHOOTING.md

 ## Handle azidentity errors

 Any service client method that makes a request to the service may return an error due to authentication failure.
 This is because the credential authenticates on the first call to the service and on any subsequent call that needs to refresh an access token.
-Authentication errors include a description of the failure and possibly an error message from Azure Active Directory.
+Authentication errors include a description of the failure and possibly an error message from Azure Active Directory (Azure AD).
 Depending on the application, these errors may or may not be recoverable.

 ### Permission issues